jeremytammik/the_building_coder_samples/README.md

 To save implementing a separate add-in manifest entry for each individual command, you can also use the Revit SDK sample RvtSamples.

-It is an external application that reads a list of external commands from a text file and creates a ribbon memnu to launch them all.
+It is an external application that reads a list of external commands from a text file and creates a ribbon memu to launch them all.

 [BcSamples.txt](BcSamples.txt) lists all The Building Coder sample commands in the required format and can be sued as an [RvtSamples include file](http://thebuildingcoder.typepad.com/blog/2008/11/loading-the-building-coder-samples.html).